Experiment-6-2-6/Experiment-6-2-6/README.md

 - 👋 Hi, I’m Chris@Experiment-6-2-6
-- 👀 I’m interested in Selfdevelopement and Data Science
+- 👀 I'm interested in continuous self development, data science and linguistics.
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R.
 - 💞️ I’m looking to collaborate on ...
 Well, too early for colaboration.
 I'm just learning.
 - 📫 How to reach me ...
 Emmm...
 If you know you know.